davified/refactoring-exercise/docs/lesson-plan.md

     - Starter code: [notebook-2](../notebooks/titanic-notebook-2.ipynb)
     - Refactored code: [notebook-3](../notebooks/titanic-notebook-3.ipynb)
 - Break
-    - If you can't run `docker run ...`, please ask us for help.
+    - If you cannot run nosetests or start jupyter notebook, please ask us for help.
 - Code smell #4 (No unit tests):
     - Starter code: [notebook-3](../notebooks/titanic-notebook-3.ipynb).
 What are any other code smells?
     - Demo + codealong: How to write a unit test + arrange/act/assert